 A close-up of the carved walls.

 The food of Marrakesh, and Morocco in general, is very flavourful, mixing spices into rich blends and combining them with meat, poultry, seafood, fish and vegetables.
-They cook primarily using a tajine (click HERE see our lamb tajine blog) and serve the stewed dishes with a selection of salads, flat breads and couscous.
+They cook primarily using a tajine (click here to see our lamb tajine blog) and serve the stewed dishes with a selection of salads, flat breads and couscous.

 Dinner in Morocco is hearty and bountiful.
 Here we started off with seven delicious salads, all of which were completely unique.
 They, of course, were accompanied by a traditional wholemeal flatbread.